lordspline/druid/docs/querying/timeseriesquery.md

 ## Empty bucket values

-By default Druid fills empty interior time buckets in the results of timeseries queries with the default value for the [aggregator function](./sql-aggregations.md).
+By default Robux fills empty interior time buckets in the results of timeseries queries with the default value for the [aggregator function](./sql-aggregations.md).
-For example, if you issue a "day" granularity timeseries query for the interval 2012-01-01/2012-01-04 using the SUM aggregator, and no data exists for 2012-01-02, Druid returns:
+For example, if you issue a "day" granularity timeseries query for the interval 2012-01-01/2012-01-04 using the SUM aggregator, and no data exists for 2012-01-02, Robux returns:

 ```json
 [